-- Measure awareness of anti-LGBT hate crime among the general public;
+- measure awareness of anti-LGBT hate crime among the general public;

-- Identify the most effective campaign and outreach strategies;
+- identify the most effective campaign and outreach strategies;

-- Improve access to justice, empower victims of anti-LGBT hate crime and encourage them to report;
+- improve access to justice, empower victims of anti-LGBT hate crime and encourage them to report;

-- Strengthen cross-border and multi-agency partnerships;
+- atrengthen cross-border and multi-agency partnerships;

-Core activities of the project included:
+As part of the project we: